carolinnmartins/Wings-Stadium/README.md

 # Wings-Stadium

-Wings Stadium is my final project for the Code First Girls course to demonstrate the skills acquired in SQL and Data.
+Wings Stadium was my final project for the Code First Girls course to demonstrate the skills acquired in SQL and Data.